F5Networks/f5-openstack-hot/experimental/templates/standalone/1nic/README.md

 [![Issues](https://img.shields.io/github/issues/f5networks/f5-openstack-hot.svg)](https://github.com/f5networks/f5-openstack-hot/issues)

 ## Introduction

 This solution uses a Heat Orchestration Template to launch a 1-NIC deployment of a BIG-IP VE in an Openstack Private Cloud.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard Cloud design where the compute instance of F5 is running with a single interface, which processes both management and data plane traffic.
 This is a traditional model in the cloud where the deployment is considered one-armed.

 The **standalone** heat orchestration template incorporates existing networks defined in Neutron.

 ## Prerequisites and configuration notes
   - Management Interface IP is determined via DHCP.
   - If you do not specify a URL override (the parameter name is **f5_cloudlibs_url_override**), the default location is GitHub and the subnet for the management network requires a route and access to Internet for the initial configuration to download the BIG-IP cloud library.
   - If you specify a value for **f5_cloudlibs_url_override** or **f5_cloudlibs_tag**, ensure that corresponding hashes are valid by either updating **scripts/verifyHash** or by providing a **f5_cloudlibs_verify_hash_url_override** value.
   - **Important**: This [article](https://support.f5.com/csp/article/K13092#userpassword) contains links to information regarding BIG-IP user and password management.
 Please take note of the following when supplying password values:
       - The BIG-IP version and any default policies that may apply
       - Any characters you should avoid
   - This template leverages the built in heat resource type *OS::Heat::WaitCondition* to track status of onboarding by sending signals to the orchestration API.
+  - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
+See [Sending statistical information to F5](#sending-statistical-information-to-f5).
+  - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.

 ## Security
 This Heat Orchestration Template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open and modify definition of verifyHash file in /scripts/verifyHash.